Border Enforcement

 50 Days Until the World Cup: Travel Bans, ICE, and Iran Cause Uncertainty for Players and Fans

 The 2026 FIFA World Cup kicks off in exactly 50 days when Mexico takes on South Africa in Mexico City, one of 16 host cities across Mexico, the United States, and Canada.
-For the 78 games being played in the U.S. — three-quarters of all the tournament’s matches — several… Read More
+For the 78 games being played in the U.S. — three-quarters of all the tournament’s matches —… Read More

 Supreme Court Today: Immigration Advocates Tell Justices Trump’s Turnback Policy Violated Law